pnetwork-association/pnetwork-v4/solidity/README.md

 - `swapNative()`: initiate a crosschain transfer of the native currency to another chain
 - `settle()`: finalize the operation created by the swap on the destaintion, it may result into an unwrap operation of the asset if the settlement is done on the home chain (where the lockbox has been deployed) or just a mint operation on the destination chain

+This is the actual components used to bridge asset crosschains and it will have the minting/burning limits set in the pTokenV2/XERC20 contract.

 ### XERC20Lockbox

 Vault where the collateral is being kept safe.
 Exposes the following functions and relative variations depending on the asset being deposited or withdrawn: